jMetal/jMetal/src/main/resources/cec2005CompetitionResources/README.txt

 3. Typical Usage
 	// Create a Benchmark object
 	Benchmark theBenchmark = new Benchmark();
-	// Use the factory function call to create a test function object
+	// Use the factory function call to create a org.uma.test function object
-	//		test function 3 with 50 dimension
+	//		org.uma.test function 3 with 50 dimension
 	//		the object class is "TestFunc"
 	TestFunc aTestFunc = theBenchmark.testFunctionFactory(3, 50);
 	// Invoke the function with x